-Spencer Furze had suffered five years of neurological and muscular pain in his back, neck, head and legs:
+Spencer Furze had five years of neurological and muscular pain in his back, neck, head and legs after a fall:

-I came to you having great difficulty walking, sitting and moving in general.
+Hi Jill, I came to you having great difficulty walking, sitting and moving in general.
 My sleep was severely affected and my neck was causing me severe daily headaches and restricted movement.
 In my mid-40's I had changed from a young fit man - I was previously a builder and sportsman - into an old, disabled, frail man.
 It was extremely depressing.
 All the GPs, specialists, scans and tests had showed nothing.
-I was sceptical that Alexander would help but eventually, out of desperation, I agreed.
+I agreed to try Alexander out of desperation.